AngelC675/MTH3130-Procedural-Terrain_Generation/README.md

-# MTH3130-Procedural-Terrain_Generation
+This Python program is a basic terrain generator that uses Perlin noise to simluate the kind of terrain generation used in games such as Minecraft, but on a much smaller scale.
+The program is meant to showcase how certain methods of linear algebra are used to accomplish this.
-A Python program to showcase procedural terrain generation using Perlin noise.
-Done for a project in course MTH3130: "Applied Methods in Linear Algebra"
+This program was written as a part of a project for the course MTH3130: "Applied Methods in Linear Algebra" at MSU Denver in the Fall semester of 2025.